bchugg/stat-map/contextual bandit.md

 #todo

 A slightly more general setting that the [[multiarmed bandit]].
-As in that problem we have a set of actions $\cA$.
+As in that problem we have a set of actions $\calA$.
 The reward of each action now depends on an additional context vector, $s$.
 The formal setup is as follows.

 For $t=1,\dots,T$:
 - We are presented with a context vector $s$